maheshdivan/VpK/README.md

 <br>

-Processing a running IBM Cloud Private instance can take several seconds.
+The processing of a IBM Cloud Private instance can take several seconds.
 A processing message is displayed to help the user understand.

 ![HOME](https://github.com/IBM-ICP-CoC/VpK/raw/master/docimages/cluster4.png)